gebes/discord_permissions/README.md

 ## Usage
-It is very simple.
+It is effortless.
 Just call the function `convertPermissions` and use the Permissions Object which is returned.

 ```dart
 import 'package:discord_permissions/discord_permissions.dart';